LS-MicroFrontEnd/Docs.LS.Github/README.md

 ```
 (whitout "" the url)
 (the url is like this https://github.com/CarlosLopezSoto/UseGit)

-3) See the remote repository URL
+3) Check the remote repository URL
 ```
 git remote -v
 ```